Density of Selmer ranks in families of even Galois representations, Wiles' formula, and global reciprocity: Thickening the image along the diagonal

-\end{lemma} \begin{proof} The proof is almost identitical to the proof of Lemma \ref{N_7}.
-There is a smooth quotient of the local deformation ring $R_l$ that is a power series ring in 2 variables, and $\mathcal{C}_l$ consists of those deformations to $\W/2^n \W$ that factor through this smooth quotient.
+\end{lemma} \begin{proof} The proof is almost identical to the proof of Lemma \ref{N_7}.
+By Lemma \ref{smoothquotients}, there is a smooth quotient of the local deformation ring $R_l$ that is a power series ring in 2 variables, and $\mathcal{C}_l$ consists of those deformations to $\W/2^k \W$ that factor through this smooth quotient.
 It follows that

 The two unramified cohomology classes